PieterjanVandenweghe/CleanUpAfterIphoneImport/README.md

 # CleanUpAfterIphoneImport
-Clean up directories after import from Iphone and move to permanent folder
+Clean up directories after import from Iphone and move to permanent folder.